Let's plan your Sleep Out!

 Can I get sponsorships?

 Yes!
 Asking companies to support your Sleep Out is a great way to raise funds and awareness in your community.
-In addition to our global partnership opportunities, you can customize sponsorship levels to your Sleep Out using the editable form provided in the "Materials" section above.
+In addition to our global partnership opportunities, you can customize sponsorship levels to your Sleep Out.
 Email us for additional support.

 "losing your sense of self" Post-It Activity (All Ages)